pranavpandey/dynamic-support/README.md

 ## Usage
 It is a collection of activities, fragments, widgets, views and some utility functions required to build a standard Android app.
-It also provides some in-built use cases like an intro screen, drawer activity, about screen, collapsing app bar, navigation bar view, color picker, multiple locales, runtime permissions, etc. which can be used and customised according to the need.
+It also provides some built-in use cases like an intro screen, drawer activity, about screen, collapsing app bar, navigation bar view, color picker, multiple locales, runtime permissions, etc. which can be used and customised according to the need.

-> For complete reference, please read the [documentation][documentation].
+> For a complete reference, please read the [documentation][documentation].

 ### Theme engine
-Each activity and widget can be themed by using the in-built theme engine with background aware functionality to avoid any visibility issues.
-Colors can be selected by using the provided [material design colors][material-design-colors] or by selecting a custom color from the in-built picker which supports HEX, HSV and ARGB values.
+Each activity and widget can be themed by using the built-in theme engine with background aware functionality to avoid any visibility issues.
+Colors can be selected by using the provided [material design colors][material-design-colors] or by selecting a custom color from the built-in picker which supports HEX, HSV, ARGB and CMYK values.

 ### Background aware
 Below are the same colors applied on the light and dark backgrounds respectively.
 But the final